Andcircle/Term2_Proj1_EKF/README.md

 |Vx   |0.4513       |0.5835     |0.6383 |
 |Vy   |0.4399       |0.8040     |0.5346 |

+From the results, it can be seen Lidar is more accurate, while neither of Lidar or Radar can meet the accuracy request seperately.

 ## How to run the code
 Clone this repo and perform